pbertera/pull-issue/README.md

 We create 3 images with 3 tags and we move the `latest` tag around the 3 images

+## Setup

+Login on the remote registry, build an push the three images.

 ```
 $ podman login quay.io
 ```